pieroproietti/penguins-eggs/README.md

 #### Debian families
 `penguins-eggs-10.0.x` depend on `nodejs >18`, not directly available in all the distros.
 We can rely on [nodesource](https://github.com/nodesource/distributions?tab=readme-ov-file#debian-and-ubuntu-based-distributions) adding them.

-##### Download and install penguins-eggs from sourceforge
+##### Download and install penguins-eggs packages
- To install Eggs, the simplest method is to download the package `penguins-eggs` from the project's SourceForge page  [package eggs](https://sourceforge.net/projects/penguins-eggs/files/DEBS/) and install it on your system.
+ To install Eggs, the simplest method is to download the package `penguins-eggs` from the project's SourceForge page  [package eggs](https://penguins-eggs.net/basket/index.php?p=packages%2Fdebs) and install it on your system.

 After downloading the appropriate package, based on your system's architecture, you can proceed with the installation.
 If you are using an amd64 system, run the following command in the terminal: